Here we go: these are the best tips to find the perfect mid-century modern chair!

 Let’s go at it again, one of the main characteristics of mid-century modern furniture is the piece’s clean lines.

-Nearly every piece of the MCM style has sweeping and sharp lines that makes the piece look like it was made from geometrical shaped material.
+Nearly every piece of the mid-century modern style has sweeping and sharp lines that makes the piece look like it was made from geometrical shaped material.
 These lines are meant to send the message of the simplicity of the piece.
 Why?
 Because mid-century designers, like we said before, are concerned about the future and they say it through their pieces.

 Ellen Dining Chair